rishabhsamb/deranged-murakami/README.md

 ## Demo
 There is a small demo site setup at http://rishabhsamb.github.io/deranged-murakami.
 Expect about ~3 seconds of processing time for your produced text.

 I personally recommend trying names, phrases, or keywords that you might see in either _Kafka on the Shore_ or _Norwegian Wood_.
-Examples include 'Crow', 'Kafka' 'Watanabe', or 'Naoko'.
+Examples include 'Crow', 'Kafka', 'Watanabe', or 'Naoko'.
 The demo only produces 200 characters on top of the provided prompt, so maybe don't try and make a novel!